Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 ## Source Code Control

-* Source control use is not an option, its manditory
+* Source control use is not an option, its mandatory

 ## Debugging